Topics Map > Human Resource System (HRS) > Finance > FN Learning Path

 - Users with View-Only access will not see a plus icon.

 - Funding Status and funding distribution rows are copied from the previous record.

-2. In the new funding Effective Date field, update the date to equal the begin date of the applicable pay period.
+2. In the new funding Effective Date field, update the date to equal the begin date of the applicable pay period; see payroll calendar.
 This is the date the earnings code funding should take effect.

 3. Verify Status is Active